lianmsu/Co-selection/README.md

 # Co-selection
-The critical scripts of the manuscript "Co-selection mechanism drives elevated antibiotic resistance in activated sludge"
+The critical scripts of the manuscript "Co-selection mechanism drives elevated antibiotic resistance in activated sludge: a laboratory-scale study"